andrejonasson/andrejonasson.github.io/_posts/2020-06-14-operational-space.md

 where $A(q)$ is the inertia matrix, $k(q, \dot q)$ is a collected term for the gravity, centrifugal and Coriolis torques and $\tau$ is the external torques (e.g. motor torques).
 The inertia matrix $A$ is positive definite since the kinetic energy $\dot q^T A \dot q$ is greater than zero for any $\dot q \ne 0$, this fact will be used later.

 ### Operational Space
-Now we want to control the force exerted at end effector (operational space) of the previously mentioned manipulator.
+Now we want to control the force exerted in operational space.
 It is often the case that the degrees of freedom of the end effector is less than the number of generalized coordinates, when this is the case the manipulator is said to be redundant.
 We will assume a redundant manipulator which has $m$ degrees of freedom ($m \lt n$).
 In this case, if a joint configuration exists that expresses an end effector position, then it is not unique.

 The same holds true for forces and torques.
 The torque solutions in joint space corresponding to a force in operational space are not unique.
 A particular torque solution that always exist is the force torque relationship $\tau = J^TF$ where $J$ is the Jacobian of the forward kinematics from the generalized coordinates to the operational space
 <div>